CFTS is a joint venture between:

 The Fork Lift Truck Association (FLTA)

 These are the two major industry trade organisations in materials handling.
 They represent manufacturers, dealers and suppliers of related products, as well as the actual users of equipment covered by Thorough Examination regulations.

 They are also the acknowledged experts on Thorough Examination of lift trucks.

-They developed the CFTS scheme in close association with the Health and Safety Executive and in consultation with the whole industry.
+They developed the CFTS scheme in consultation with the whole industry.

 The CFTS keystones are: